The Brothers Karamazov: Television

 A Russian 12-episode series was produced in 2009 and is considered to be as close to the book as possible.
 It aired on Channel One.

 The 2013 Japanese TV drama Karamazov no Kyōdai is an adaptation of the book set in modern-day Japan.

 The Open University produced a version of "The Grand Inquisitor" in 1975 starring John Gielgud.

 "The Grand Inquisitor" was adapted for British television as a one-hour drama titled Inquisition.
 Starring Derek Jacobi as the inquisitor, it was first broadcast on Channel 5 on 22 December 2002.

 A 30-episode drama series named Oulad El Moukhtar ('Mokhtar's Sons') was produced by Nabil Ayouch for Al Aoula in 2020.
 The adaptation of the book is set in Morocco, with some aspects changed to resemble the local Moroccan culture.

+Radio

+BBC Radio aired an adaptation (which omits the Grand Inquisitor episode) starring Roy Marsden, Paul Hilton, Nicholas Boulton and Carl Prekopp in 2006.

 Unfinished sequel

 A sequel to The Brothers Karamazov that would detail the life of Alexey Karamazov beyond the ending of what was supposed to be the first novel had been planned out by Dostoevsky, but was left unfinished due to the author's death in 1881.
+It would have included a plot that saw Alexey killing the Russian Tsar.